Utilizing WordPress As A Content Management System (CMS)

 - Sidebar Widgets

-The great thing about the Wordpress community is that if there is something your client wants done there is probably a Wordpress plugin to help you do it!
+The great thing about the WordPress community is that if there is something your client wants done there is probably a WordPress plugin to help you do it!

 Setting Up the Site

-There are a few steps I go through when setting up my site with Wordpress as a CMS.
+There are a few steps I go through when setting up my site with WordPress as a CMS.
 I first make sure that the splash page contains only one post.
-While you can create a static front page in Wordpress, I just use one post so it is more easily editable.
+While you can create a static front page in WordPress, I just use one post so it is more easily editable.
 I then put all my actual content in pages.

-I usually don’t use the link part of Wordpress for my own blogs, but I use it on my sites because then my clients can easily update, delete, and categorize links.
+I usually don’t use the link part of WordPress for my own blogs, but I use it on my sites because then my clients can easily update, delete, and categorize links.
 If you do this, I also suggest using the My Link Order plugin.

 Next, be sure to set up Permalinks which give the impression of directories.
 Your client will be happier with domain/about/ then domain/?page_id=12.
 And lastly be sure to create your customer accounts with “Editor” privileges so they don’t break everything!